Skip to main content

 Rules verified as of March 2026.
 Bank policies change without notice.
 Always verify with the card issuer before applying.

-Discover, US Bank, and Barclays Rules
+What Are the Discover, US Bank, and Barclays Application Rules?

 Discover only allows you to hold 1 Discover credit card at a time.
 To open a different Discover card, you must first close your existing one.
 You can also product change between Discover cards without closing.